Pelagic Help

 Understanding the Prediction

-When you view a visibility prediction, you'll see:
+When you view a visibility prediction for a site, you'll see:

 • Predicted visibility (meters) — Best estimate of what you'll see underwater